-Arkema has world-class production capacities in North America, Europe and Asia totaling more than 400,000 tons per year.
-All production facilities are ISO 9001 and ISO 14001 certified
+We have world-class production capacities in North America, Europe and Asia totaling more than 400,000 tons per year.
+All our production facilities are ISO 9001 and ISO 14001 certified

-Through its worldwide presence, our group offers one of the most comprehensive services, including reliable and customized logistics, safe handling expertise and technical support for process optimization and storage practices.
-With research centers equipped with the most advanced technology in King of Prussia, PA, USA and in Lyon, France, Arkema is a leader in the development of new applications for growing markets and offers a comprehensive range of H2O2 market solutions including:
+Through our worldwide presence, we offer one of the most comprehensive services, including reliable and customized logistics, safe handling expertise and technical support for process optimization and storage practices.
+With research centers equipped with the most advanced technology in King of Prussia, PA, USA and in Lyon, France, we are a leader in the development of new applications for growing markets and we offer a comprehensive range of H2O2 market solutions including:

 Our hydrogen peroxides are particularly suitable for the following sectors:

 The peracids (peracetic acid, perpropionic acid) are produced by oxidation of the corresponding acids by hydrogen peroxide, in the presence of an acidic catalyst.